Anti-Party Group: Aftermath

 In 1958, Premier Bulganin, the intended beneficiary of the "anti-party group", was forced to retire and Khrushchev became Premier as well.

 In 1961, in the wake of further de-Stalinization, Molotov, Malenkov, Kaganovich, and Shepilov were expelled from the Communist Party altogether and all lived mostly quiet lives from then on.
 Shepilov was allowed to rejoin the party by Khrushchev's successor Leonid Brezhnev in 1976 but remained on the sidelines.

-Khrushchev also deposed Defense Minister Zhukov in 1961.
-Zhukov had assisted Khrushchev against the anti-party group, but the two developed significant political differences in the following years.
+Khrushchev also deposed Defense Minister Zhukov in October 1957.
+Zhukov had assisted Khrushchev against the anti-party group, but the two developed significant political differences in the following months.
 Khrushchev alleged Bonapartism as a justification for Zhukov's removal.

 As a result of the incident, Khrushchev's position within the international Communist bloc became insecure for a time, so he needed the support of the Chinese Communist Party and Mao Zedong.
 The CCP traded its support for Khrushchev for Soviet nuclear weapons technology.
 The Agreement on New Technology for National Defence was signed in October of that year.